Dariatele/example-repo/README.md

 # Example Repository
-This is sample repo New
+This is sample repo, hey Mike!

+This is second change